abhijeet-maity/Number-Guess-Game/README.md

 # React + Vite

+## This is a Number game project which takes input from user and tells user to guess the number by giving feedbacks...
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: